The Resources report is displayed by default. To switch between reports, choose Resources, Projects, or Clients in the top left corner.

 From this drilled down view you can even jump straight to specific reports by clicking on that project or client.

 Click on the Downtime tab to see a breakdown of a resource’s downtime.
-To sort by the type or number of hours just click the Type or Booked column headings.
+To sort by the type or number of hours just click the Type or Scheduled column headings.

 Project and client reports

-At the top of the Projects and Clients reports you’ll see the total number of hours Booked or on the Waiting List for all projects and clients within the specified date range.
+At the top of the Projects and Clients reports you’ll see the total Scheduled Time as well as the number of hours on the Waiting List for all projects and clients within the specified date range.
+You’ll also see details of whether those hours are billable or non-billable.
 Breakdowns of this data are displayed for each project/client below.

 You can use Filters to sort projects by specific clients.

 Drill down into each project or client by clicking on it.
-You’ll see a list of Resources booked for that project/client, as well as other data you’ll find useful, such as how many hours each resource has been booked.
+You’ll see a list of Resources booked for that project/client, as well as other data you’ll find useful, such as how many hours each resource has been booked and whether those hours are billable or non-billable.

 From this drilled down view you can also click on each Resource to jump directly to their individual report.